TYPuzzler/TYPuzzler.github.io/reports/Week 7 Report.md

 ## 2. What We Did
 - Added user and developer documentation to the repository
 ## 3. Plans / Goals
+- Keep working on implementing the puzzle reward use case and puzzle progress use case, investigating different options
 ## 4. Meeting Agenda
+- Discuss how to work on implementing the main features that haven't been completed
 # Contributions
 ## 1. Last Week's Plans / Goals
 ### Margaret